Hello @juehai,

 - Remove

-user from IAM - Create new role for
+iam-eks-user-mapperuser from IAM - Create new role for

-in IAM - Deploy the new app allowing to grant IAM users from
+iam-eks-user-mapperin IAM - Deploy the new app allowing to grant IAM users from

-group access to EKS cluster
+Adminsgroup access to EKS cluster

-configmap being empty or at least not having stephane’s account anymore hence we cannot access to it via credentials from this account.
+As to whatās going on on your cluster, I guess it boils down to EKS aws-auth configmap being empty or at least not having stephaneās account anymore hence we cannot access to it via credentials from this account.

-The only root cause I can see of this to happen is if somehow there was an issue during your cluster update between step 1 and 2 (aws user account in IAM for the tool have been removed but the new app hasn’t been deployed) the iam-eks-user-mapper
+The only root cause I can see of this to happen is if somehow there was an issue during your cluster update between step 1 and 2 (aws user account in IAM for the tool have been removed but the new app hasnāt been deployed) the iam-eks-user-mapper app is still the old one trying to use the old user to update the aws-auth configmap but it fails.

-If so, if I had access to the cluster via the cluster creator (what I usually always have) I would manually add stephane’s user to aws-auth
+If so, if I had access to the cluster via the cluster creator (what I usually always have) I would manually add stephaneās user to aws-auth, then triggers a cluster update again which should fix the issue.

-The issue here is that I don’t understand why stephane’s account access is completely lost, usually if such issue happen, I can still connect to the cluster using cluster’s creator credentials (the ones you provided to Qovery), which makes me think something else happened somehow.
+The issue here is that I donāt understand why stephaneās account access is completely lost, usually if such issue happen, I can still connect to the cluster using clusterās creator credentials (the ones you provided to Qovery), which makes me think something else happened somehow.

 So now, there is 3 solutions I can think of:

-- (if the issue comes from the case described above): if you can use a master user from your AWS account (having all rights), you can try to trigger this command which is suppose to add stephane’s account to cluster
+- (if the issue comes from the case described above): if you can use a master user from your AWS account (having all rights), you can try to trigger this command which is suppose to add stephaneās account to cluster

 Let me now once this is done so I can try to connect to the cluster and check its status.